The Pacific North-West to Panama

-We had had a long, cold sail across the North Pacific from Hawaii to Canada, three May weeks at sea in our 37ft sloop, “Cera”, but were welcomed by the sun as we anchored in the charming harbour in the middle of Victoria, British Colombia, at the south end of Vancouver Island.
-Our arrival coincided with the end of the annual harbour festival there, and with a yacht race - the famous and popular Swiftsure - with 400 entries, so we were treated to harbourside bands, aerobatic displays, fireworks – and record-breaking high temperatures which had all the locals complaining.
+As recounted in previous pages of this account, our arrival coincided with the end of the annual Victoria Harbour festival and with a yacht race - the famous and popular Swiftsure - with 400 entries.
+As a result, we were treated to harbour-side bands, aerobatic displays, fireworks – and record-breaking high temperatures which had all the locals complaining!
 Perhaps all we had heard about the cool, wet weather of the Pacific Northwest had been exaggerated?
-Unfortunately, as the weeks went by, the gloomier forecasts were in fact vindicated, with even the local people conceding that it was a poor summer.
+We were to find out, as the weeks went by, that the gloomier forecasts were in fact vindicated, with even the local people conceding that it was a poor summer.
 However, a side benefit for us was that the absolutely gorgeous, sheltered anchorages of the Gulf Islands, the Strait of Georgia and Desolation Sound were generally uncrowded and peaceful, contrary to expectation and advice.

-Victoria is the capital city of the Province of B.C., and we were anchored right by the marvellously Victorian buildings of the BC Parliament and the old Empress Hotel.
-We enjoyed wandering round such places as well as the superb museums, one of which has Guzzwell’s tiny “Trekka” and Voss’s “Tilikum”, the schooner rigged Indian war canoe which Voss sailed from Victoria to London via Australia around the turn of the century.
-We were fascinated to learn that Voss’s first stop on that voyage had been at Penrhyn Island in the Central Pacific where we had spent so many happy weeks, and that his main fear on approaching it had been of the natives, who were described as “man-eating savages” in his sailing directions!
+Victoria is the capital city of the Province of British Columbia, and we were anchored right by the marvellously Victorian buildings of the BC Parliament and the majestic old Empress Hotel that overlooked us.
+We enjoyed wandering round such places as well as the superb museums, one of which - the Maritime Museum - has Guzzwell’s tiny “Trekka” and Voss’s “Tilikum”, the schooner-rigged Indian war canoe which Voss sailed from Victoria to London via Australia around the turn of the century.
+We were fascinated to learn that Voss’s first stop on that voyage had been at Penrhyn Island in the Central Pacific where we had recently spent so many happy weeks, and that his main fear on approaching it had been of the natives, who were described as “man-eating savages” in his sailing directions!
 In the event, he was made as welcome as we were, 82 years later.

 Victoria is a lovely little city, playing up its English / Scottish heritage for the tourists a bit, but in a generally inoffensive manner.
 To see afternoon tea being taken at the old Empress Hotel, right at the waterfront, was to take me back to the same ceremony at the Station Hotel in Edinburgh, where I used to stay with my parents what seemed like a millennium ago.
 The BC museum is in a new building in Victoria, and is one of the most beautifully assembled and presented collections we have seen.
+We visited twice.
 It was an excellent introduction to the history (European and pre-European) of the Pacific Northwest.
 And, back at anchor, we were often visited by friendly local sailors for a chat and with good advice.

 We settled into an inner bay in Grace Harbour, almost completely landlocked and surrounded by forest.
 Once again we were by ourselves, and were visited by an incredible variety of wild life.
 This was a particularly satisfying aspect of our time in Canada, to see so many different animals and birds.
 Deer in the mossy woods were commonplace.
 In the wild we saw a black bear berry-picking on a mossy knoll by the shore, and I managed to get a telephoto shot of him from the dinghy before he lolloped off into the trees.
 Around the boat at anchorage it was commonplace to see seals and, delightful in their play, otters in small, shy groups.
 Scores of magnificent bald eagles soared overhead.
 The “bald” (actually, a white-headed ) sea eagle is common here, in contrast to the United States, where it is their national emblem.
-Later on our trip inland, we saw and photographed a magnificent bull elk, plus many others of the deer/wapiti family, and enjoyed the company of a wide variety of squirrels and squirrel-like ground-dwelling mammals at our camp sites.

-The weather prevented us going as far north as we might have liked, because the fiords become steeper and snowier further up.
+The weather prevented us going further north, as we might have liked, because the fiords become steeper and snowier further up.
 Still, the inlets we did see were sufficiently fiord-like to be satisfying, and the snow-capped mountains emerged as a backdrop at intervals.
 It was the “micro-scenery” which was, rather surprisingly, so gorgeous – an amazing array of greenery, millions of rocky promontories and islets, wild flowers and wild life.

 The seafood was so abundant that once again we became almost self-sufficient.
 The fishing required some work, especially if the aim was salmon, but we nearly always caught enough for us.
 Red rock crab were so numerous that we generally had to shake some off the outside of the pot before selecting only the biggest to keep, and there were thousands of clams and oysters for the taking within yards of most of the anchorages.
 “Red tide”, or paralytic shellfish poisoning, is a problem in the summer, but we followed local advice and custom rather than the very pessimistic warnings put out by the authorities, and had no problems.

 Off the yacht, then, and for a while a complete change in our mode of travel.
 Don had most kindly lent us his large, comfortable and quiet Pontiac wagon.
-We loaded it up with the camping gear we had been carrying in Cera for just such an eventuality, and went off for a camping trip of the Rockies and the nearer parts of Alberta.
+We loaded it up with the camping gear we had been carrying in Cera for just such an eventuality, and went off for a ten-day camping tour of the Rockies and the nearer parts of Alberta.
 This was a hugely enjoyable change from life on the ocean wave.
 The Rockies were breathtaking, and we drove the most scenic route, the Icefields Parkway, in both directions.
 There was little snow except on the highest peaks, but we commonly camped within sight of the snow line at one of the marvellous camp sites of the Canadian National Park system, where piles of wood are provided for the essential camp fire and where stern warnings are given about leaving out food which might attract bears.
-We hiked on the Athabasca Galcier, approached within feet of an enormous elk, and took innumerable photos of craggy mountains reflected in glassy, glacial lakes.
+We hiked on the Athabasca Glacier, approached within feet of an enormous elk, and took innumerable photos of craggy mountains reflected in glassy, glacial lakes.

 West Coast USA

-We spent some time with friends met sailing in the Pacific, and particularly with a couple of European origin (German and Norwegian) whom we had met in Tonga.
-They have built (with their own hands) a beautiful house in a very salubrious area north of San Francisco city, reminiscent of a rather hillier Dural; with them, and with an anaesthetist and his wife, we got a taste of the highly acceptable lifestyle of the moderately-prosperous Californian.
+We spent some time with friends met sailing in the Pacific, and particularly with a couple of European origin (Hans and Kari Mueller) whom we had met in Tonga.
+They had built (with their own hands) a beautiful house in a very salubrious area north of San Francisco city, reminiscent of a rather hillier Dural; with them, and with an anaesthetist and his wife, we got a taste of the highly acceptable lifestyle of the moderately-prosperous Californian.
 Actually it’s very like Sydney – blink in a shopping centre, or drive down a suburban street, and you could be instantly transported right across the Pacific.

-In a borrowed car we toured the wine country briefly, including lunch with the parents of a sailor we met in Honolulu, a lovely couple with a profound knowledge of Californian wine.
+In a borrowed car we toured the wine country briefly, including lunch with Bob and Nathalie Carnachan, relations of a sailor whom we met in Honolulu, a lovely couple with a profound knowledge of Californian wine.
 To add to this affinity, he was also a car buff and owned a superb Jaguar XK150, very reminiscent of the XK140 we owned many moons ago in London.
 We enjoyed Californian wines, which are really very like Australian wines – not surprising considering the similarity of growing conditions and the use of generally identical grapes.
 The winery “tasting houses” are the dolled-up bottle shops which front most Australian wineries these days, but they did offer the chance to taste some average wines pushed with the usual enthusiasm of their young growers.